FAQs on Funds Transfers

 The format of IBAN for Citi-UK customers is as follows GBXXCITIYYYYYYZZZZZZZZ where GB – Great Britain, XX – Two digit numeric code, CITI – Citi, YYYYYY – Citi-UK’s Sort Code, and ZZZZZZZZ – Your 8 digit Citi Account number.

 Your IBAN can be found on your monthly statement or by calling CitiPhone at 0800 00 55 00 (if calling from within UK) or 0044 207 500 5500 (from outside UK).

 Our SWIFT code is CITIGB2L.
 You should provide

-this to the Bank transferring funds to your Citibank UK Account
+this to the Bank transferring funds to your Citi UK Account

-for all international wire transfers.
+for all international transfers.
 Please routing details to be provided to the remitting

-Bank when transferring funds from overseas to your Citibank Account
+Bank when transferring funds from overseas to your Citi Account

 in the UK.

 long does it take for my money to reach the beneficiary in case of

 an outgoing international funds transfer?